-- 3. Route wires carefully through the drive housing and motor.
-Avoid pinching the wires between the junction box and the motor or pressure control. - 4.
-Keep all screws, nuts, washers, gaskets, and electrical fittings removed during repair procedures.
+- 4. Keep all screws, nuts, washers, gaskets, and electrical fittings removed during repair procedures.
 These parts are not normally provided with replacement assemblies. - 5.
 Test your repair before regular operation to be sure the problem is corrected. - 6.
 If the sprayer does not operate properly, verify that everything was done correctly.
-Also refer to the Troubleshooting Guide, pages 13-17, to help identify other possible problems and solutions.
+Also refer to Troubleshooting, pages 13-16, to help identify other possible problems and solutions.